 Companies such as SevenTablets provide consulting services as part of the custom software development process.
 Enterprise software development companies must understand the many ways that companies are using SalesForce; only then can developers architect a customized solution that meets the company’s exact requirements.
 It’s also possible to design a custom CRM platform that uses SalesForce as a reference point (i.e. build a CRM with HR feature A, but in addition to the functionalities seen on SalesForce, add Predictive Analytics (PA) capabilities and features X, Y and Z.)

-When you work with 7T, you can proceed with confidence knowing you’re working with a team of pioneers who routinely work with emerging, cutting-edge technologies such as Predictive Analytics (PA) and Augmented Reality (AR).
 At SevenTablets, we specialize in custom software solutions and mobile app development, whether it’s building a one-of-a-kind enterprise platform from the ground up or addressing more specific issues, such as UI/UX design, app security or comprehensive app testing.

 Our company is based in Dallas, Texas, with regional offices located in Houston, Austin, and soon, Chicago.
 Our clientele is situated worldwide, so if you’re seeking a custom ERP platform, CRM, enterprise mobile app or another piece of custom software, contact the team at SevenTablets today.